smallpath/adobe-color-picker/README.md

 The key-word `new` is required to get the color from an instance of colorPicker.

 #### Simple as pie usage
-Just pick up a color with no input.
+Just pick up a color.

 ```
 var resultColor = new colorPicker();